ReinolDiaz/JavaProjects/README.md

     - A word may have multiple meanings, and may be entered at separate times
         - When this occurs, place each successive meaning on a separate line.

-    -This new meaning must be preceded  by  a  dash.
+    - This new meaning must be preceded  by  a  dash.
 For  example,  if  you  enter  the  following  words  and  with  their meanings in the following order:
         Library, School, Cup, and School, then your output should be a display as shown below.
 Another requirement

         Cup – a container from which we drink.